parker20121/joshua-mt/README.md

 For a production configuration, you might want to deploying Django with Apache and mod_wsgi:

- install mod_wsgi to your Apache server, append your Apache server’s httpd.conf file with conf/apache/httpd.conf file. this assume, you are copying Joshua-web folder to /var/www/ folder.
+ install mod_wsgi to your Apache server, append your Apache serverâ€™s httpd.conf file with conf/apache/httpd.conf file. this assume, you are copying Joshua-web folder to /var/www/ folder.